dxw/playbook/guides/development-workflow.md

 Our approach is one of [continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) meaning we build, test and deploy as frequently as possible.

-We do this by using services such as Chef or Codeship which are configured to listen for Git pushes and then initiate the correct deployment.
+We do this by using services such as Chef, TravisCI or GitHub Actions which are configured to listen for Git pushes and then initiate the correct deployment.

 ### Staging